andrewbeard/broworkshop/README.md

 docker run -it --mount type=bind,source=$(pwd),target=/root/workshop broworkshop
 ```

 On the other hand if you don't really care how the sausage is made and just want a working environment you can pull the prebuilt image from the Docker Hub (faster and probably less bandwith than building it locally).
-You'll still want to run from within the repo so the bind copies over the lastest workshop files, though:
+You'll still want to run from within the repo so the bind uses the latest workshop files, though:

 ```
 docker run -it --mount type=bind,source=$(pwd),target=/root/workshop bearda/broworkshop